lifeModder19135/persistme-Persistmy-Theme-Builder/README.md

 # Persistme-Persistmy-Theme-Builder

+### IMPORTANT:

+**_As of autumn, 2021, this project is to be migrated to a new home!
+It is to be part of the Rapidev Developer's Toolbox software pkg-suite.
+More importantly, any future development and / or maintainance undergone as part of the Persistme-Persistmy-Theme-Builder project will be under the care & supervision of the RapidevDT Community!!!_**

 In this repo, I intend to house the fruits of an open-source, community-led, project to design a program that will be

   * 1.) operable via command line and / or GUI \n